ramochelathapelo2-boop/BEST4PETS-COMPANY-TURNOVER-REPORT/README.md

 There is minimal difference in salary satisfaction scores between employees who left and those who stayed.
 This indicates that compensation alone is unlikely to resolve the turnover issue.
 Instead, **employee engagement and managerial support emerge as the primary drivers of turnover**, suggesting that efforts should focus on improving leadership effectiveness and employee involvement to enhance retention

 <img width="940" height="516" alt="image" src="https://github.com/user-attachments/assets/fdc3c45c-ba5a-46b8-a8d2-b9957616438d" />
-Dashboard highlighting key KPIs and visuals discussed in the Executive Summary
+Dashboard highlighting KPIs and visuals discussed in the Executive Summary

 ## TURNOVER RATE:
 **The Customer Support department leads with the highest turnover rate of 41%.**